1. How much does the church have to pay to partner with Green Pastures?

-General property related items like council tax, insurance, water, gas and electricity will be paid for out of the Housing Benefit claim your residents will make.
+General property related items such as council tax, insurance, water, gas and electricity will be paid for out of the Housing Benefit claim your residents will make.

 We have a wealth of experience in helping partners with the funding of their operations.
 There are means of claiming for costs like these, which we will give you full guidance on.
 Green Pastures can fund the upgrades if required and you can repay us as you get Housing Benefit payments.